melezhik/swat/swat-advocacy.md

 Of course the backside of such approach is that _someone_ need to write a swat tests.
 Ok, it could be any.
 Original software engineer or developer relations engineer or even manager.
 Not that mater who this is going to be.
-Not taking too much time finnaly we have:
+Not taking too much time finally we have:

 * specifications through the testing
-* more objective tests are they don't heavily rely ( or don't rely at all ) on internal application structure
+* more objective tests are they don't heavily rely ( or don't rely at all ) on internal software structure
 * "true" testing as it again relies only on public API ( no backdoors and "hidden" workarounds inside your tests )

 It's up to you to have full coverage for your code base or not.
 Swat does not "insist" on it.